kalaxiya/immutable-todo/README.md

 # immutable-todo
-a tiny todo demo with immutable.js and flux.
+a tiny todo demo with immutable.js and flux

     npm install